You are not alone

 If you are one of those people who feel lost, you are not alone.
 According to a 2013 Gallup State of the American Workplace Report, 70% of U.S. workers are either unhappy in their jobs or completely disengaged.
 If this “dis-ease” were treated like any other, we’d consider this to be an epidemic of monumental proportions!

 Core Themes addresses this "epidemic of workplace unhappiness” through a rigorous, four-step program designed to help you discover your essential values, needs and interests and then bring them in line with what you do for work every day.
-With Core Themes, you won’t fall into a job accidentally - you choose a career with intention guided by self-knowledge.
-Just as you wouldn’t put a glove on your foot, Core Themes helps you recognize a career that fits.
+With the help of career development counselors at Core Themes, you won’t fall into a job accidentally - you choose a career with intention guided by self-knowledge.
+Just as you wouldn’t put a glove on your foot, career counselors at Core Themes help you recognize a career that fits.

-Core Themes is more than life coaching.
+Core Themes is more than career advice.
 It is a rigorous methodology, developed and honed over 30 years by expert human resources consultant Ray Inglesi.
 Over the years we have helped hundreds of people discover their own Core Themes and find more fulfilling, rewarding careers.

 CORE THEMES PrinciplesSuccess & Happiness are the two major goals in life.
 To achieve Success & Happiness in one’s career and life the three principles listed below must be present in your career: